 Puberty is the stage of life that serves as a transition from childhood into adulthood.
 Your child’s body begins to develop and change due to hormonal fluctuations.
 As part of this, they’ll also go through the physical changes required to reach sexual maturity and be capable of reproduction.

 Girls and those assigned female at birth (AFAB) generally begin and end puberty about a year earlier than boys and those assigned male at birth (AMAB) do.
 Typically, girls start puberty between the ages of 8 and 13.

-However, Dr. Issac notes Black and Hispanic girls tend to start puberty earlier than white girls — at age 7 1/2 instead of 8.
+However, Dr. Issac notes girls who are Black and Hispanic tend to start puberty earlier than girls who are white — at age 7 1/2 instead of 8.

 The 5 stages of puberty